gregsaun/BearExxa-V2/README.md

 ## Configuration

-Here are the detailed configurations for your firmware.
+Configurations needed are detailed in the documentation.

 > [!NOTE]
-> The config for the Prusa firmware is covered in the assembly guide.
+> The configuration for the Prusa is covered in the assembly guide.

 ➡️ [Read the configuration documentation here](doc/config)